Meet Dr. Jessica Freedman

-During these 12 years I have compiled an outstanding team of former medical educators, admissions officers, and professional writers/editors.
+During these 12 years I have compiled an outstanding team of former medical educators, physicians, admissions officers, and professional writers/editors.
 I have structured MedEdits like an academic department with senior and junior faculty and excellent support staff who all work collaboratively in the spirit of education and scholarship.
 As a team, we offer students the additional support they need to apply to medical school, residency, and fellowship.
 We tailor our guidance for each student; some students need comprehensive start to finish support while others might need help only with only one part of the process.

 At MedEdits, we work with a huge spectrum of applicants.
 Some of our students aim for admissions to extremely competitive medical schools in the United States while others hope to get into a top off-shore or osteopathic medical school.
 These combined perspectives, and our own initiatives to stay educated and informed about developments and advances in medical education and admissions, allow us a comprehensive understanding of the medical admissions milieu.
 In fact, the breadth of our work is what gives our team a distinctive perspective that is hard to match.
 What we have all learned by working with students outside of a more defined and formal academic setting is immeasurable.
 As a team we share this knowledge and understanding and our students benefit.